DNS/napalm/README.rst

 Java is a great language for writing performant server-side applications.

-It is however, a *horrible* language for writing unit tests.
+It is however, a *horrible* language for writing integration unit tests (especially for REST apps, which are so easily testable).
 A terse, tight dynamic language like Python or Ruby is a much better choice for this.

 Once you experience BDD with tools such as Freshen, Lettuce or Cucumber, it is hard to go back to testing with JUnit again.

 Hence, Napalm provides a simple convenience class *BddTester* that allows to launch BDD stories from a single JUnit test (for better integration with existing build systems).